chris-martin/chris-martin.org/in/posts/2020-02-in-the-computer/post.md

 --------------------------------------------------------------------------------
 title:    In the computer
-date:     2020 Sep 9
+date:     2020 Sep 19
 slug:     in-the-computer
 abstract: The files are *in* the computer.
 It's so simple.
 --------------------------------------------------------------------------------

 When people talk about "algebraic reasoning", explanations fall flat because we neglect to first figure out kind of reasoning we're contrasting it against.
 When we write computer code using an operational model, we do *think about* what we write -- so what manner of reasoning are we using?
 Can we give it a name?
 And can we explain why it seems so incompatible with the sort of reasoning that Lambda Man is always going on about?

-## Metaphors we code by

-I propose that the culture of programming at present may be divided into two approaches, explained by the following competing metaphors for the act of programming:
+I propose that the culture of programming at present may be divided into two approaches, explained by the following competing conceptions of the act of programming:

   1. An operational programmer *goes into* the computer;
   2. An algebraic programmer remains *outside* the computer.

-I want to be careful to avoid conflating this with the orientational metaphor *concrete is down, abstract is up*.
-Our understanding of concrete/abstract being structured from the physical basis of down/up is why we may describe a C programmer as "close to the metal" and an Idris programmer as a "type astronaut".
-But I am *not* talking about one coherent conceptual metaphor. *Programming inside* and *programming outside* are two different -- and conflicting -- metaphors.
-And many of us become entrenched in one or the other.
+We all have some need to shift between the two perspectives, but many of us become more entrenched in one or the other.

 ## Who calls the calls